- Name: Hong Da Bin

 DPR LIVE in TILL I DIE

-Months went by and it’s on the EP P.O.E.M by Owen Ovadoz, released in January 15th, 2016, that people can hear DPR LIVE again in featuring with ELO on the track 긍정 (Positive).
+Months went by and it’s on Owen Ovadoz’ EP P.O.E.M released in January 15th, 2016, that people can hear DPR LIVE again with also ELO on the track 긍정 (Positive).

 Driven by this success, DPR LIVE collaborated once more with PUNCHNELLO on the track GOD BLESS and its retro and zesty vibe released in June 1st, 2016.
-It’s Paloalto who made the instrumental.
+The instrumental is this time from Paloalto.

-The same month the track Dream Perfect is unveiled on SoundCloud, more exactly in June 22nd with a more mind-blowing production giving off strong vibes.
-It has been produced by the Team One Sound also known to have worked with, for instance, groups like Super Junior, B.A.P and so on.
+The same month the track Dream Perfect is unveiled on SoundCloud, more exactly in June 22nd.
+This track is a pleasant mix of a dreamy melody with pretty deep basses.
+This beat is a work of the Team One Sound also known for having worked with for instance groups like Super Junior, B.A.P and so on.

-A few days later, in June 28th, people can heard again DPR LIVE on the THIRST M/V with, that time, LAYBACKSOUNDS in charge of the production which is none other than the group DPR CREAM originally came from.
+A few days later, in June 28th, people could hear DPR LIVE again on the M/V THIRST with this time LAYBACKSOUNDS in charge of the production which is none other than the group DPR CREAM originally came from.

-To TILL I DIE from THIRST, if there is one recurrent pattern in LIVE’s tracks, it’s the expression of that will of success, succeeding together alongside his crew.
+To TILL I DIE from THIRST, if there is one recurrent pattern in LIVE’s lyrics, it’s the expression of his will to succeed, succeeding together alongside his crew.